Obituaries for the week of June 28, 2017

 Mrs. Hanks is survived by one son and daughter-in-law, Bob and Loretta Hanks of Ellijay, Ga.; one daughter and son-in-law, Eugenia and Stan Pope of Atmore; five grandchildren, Stephanie Herndon Still, Matthew Dodge, Karen Worden, Keith Maddox and Keith Pope and eight great- grandchildren, Luke Edward Still, Olivia Hope Dodge, Shyla Pope, Aliah Pope, Samantha Pope, Jake Worden, Jayme Worden and Areia Worden.

-Funeral services will be held Wednesday, June 28, 2017 at 10 a.m. at Petty-Eastside Chapel Funeral Home with the Rev. Richard Daniels officiating.
-Burial will follow at the Oak Hill Cemetery.
+Funeral services were held Wednesday, June 28, 2017 at 10 a.m. at Petty-Eastside Chapel Funeral Home with the Rev. Richard Daniels officiating.
+Burial followed at the Oak Hill Cemetery.

 The family will receive friends Wednesday, June 28, 2017 from 9 a.m. until service time at 10 a.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Mark McLain, Joe Key, Jimmy Key, Jimmy Cowart, Eric Kimbro and John Johnson.
+Pallbearers were Mark McLain, Joe Key, Jimmy Key, Jimmy Cowart, Eric Kimbro and John Johnson.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.